hoast/hoast-convert/README.md

 **CLI**

-Not compatible with the CLI tool as it requires a reference to a self written function.
+Not compatible with the CLI tool as it requires a reference to a self specified function.

 **Script**